Qumulo/docs/platforms/hpe-apollo-4200-gen9/configuring-ipmi-ilo-port.md

 To configure the IPMI port, you must have root access to the client-facing network through SSH.
 For example, you can use the `sudo -s` command.

 ## How the IPMI Port Works
-HPE A4200 Gen9 nodes provide IPMI support for out-of-band maintenance access even when the node is plugged in but powered off.
+HPE Apollo 4200 Gen9 nodes provide IPMI support for out-of-band maintenance access even when the node is plugged in but powered off.
 The following diagram shows the location of the IPMI port.

 {% include image.html alt="The location of the IPMI port on the HPE Apollo 4200 Gen9 node" file="hpe-gen9-ilo.png" %}